In The Spotlight

 The Department offers training in Integrative Neuroscience , Clinical Psychology , Cognitive Science , and Social & Health Psychology .
 One of our great strengths is our high degree of collaboration that transcends traditional academic boundaries and the numerous cross-cutting themes of study available as part of our graduate training.

-In the new 2016 rankings by US News and World Report, the Clinical Psychology graduate program was ranked fourth in the country.
+In the rankings by US News and World Report, the Clinical Psychology graduate program was ranked fourth in the country.